 Practical Preparation During the Pause

-- Review and document ownership visibility gaps and known data limitations.
+- Review and record ownership visibility gaps and known data limitations.

 - Evaluate advanced screening tools capable of detecting indirect and aggregated ownership.